stolostron/capacity-planning/README.md

 1. If topology of Hub Server is 3M, check for corresponding data samples to size/project.

 ### Calculator
 This is manual as of now.
-Please reach out the Engineering team for this.
+Please reach out the RHACM Engineering team for this.